Neytronizer/ProjectN_WEB/README.md

 # ProjectN_WEB
-This is group work
+This is group work, site for our future game.
-##Group members: Andrejs Gazevs, Rihards Fabriks, Eriks Zukovs
+## Group members: Andrejs Gazevs, Rihards Fabriks, Eriks Zukovs